Spicy Black Bean Soup with Tomatoes

 - While the onions are cooking, add the garlic, jalapeño, cumin, oregano, sugar, salt and pepper to a small bowl.
 Add to the pan with the softened onions and cook, stirring constantly, for 1 minute longer.

-- Add the stock, both cans of tomatoes, and black beans to the saucepan and turn up the heat to high.
-Bring to a boil, then reduce heat to medium-low and let simmer for 10 minutes.
+- Add the wine, turn the heat to high, and cook, stirring frequently, until about 75% of the liquid has evaporated.
+Add the water or stock, both cans of tomatoes, and black beans to the saucepan.
+Bring to a boil, then reduce heat to medium-low and let simmer for 15 minutes.
+(This is a good time to fry the tortilla strips.)

 - Squeeze in the juice from 1 lime.
 Taste and add more lime juice, salt, and pepper, if you like.